1993 Houston Astros season: Darryl Kile's no-hitter

 Opposite the 39-year-old Frank Tanana, the 24-year-old Kile no-hit the New York Mets on September 8, leading a 7–1 Astros win.
-Ken Caminiti hit his 12th home run in the bottom of the second inning.
-In the bottom of the fifth, Andújar Cedeño also hit a blast off Tanana for his seventh of the season.
+Third baseman Ken Caminiti hit his 12th home run in the bottom of the second inning.
+In the bottom of the fifth, shorstop Andújar Cedeño also hit a blast off Tanana for his seventh of the season.
 The ninth no-hitter in franchise history, this was Houston's sixth—and the final no-hitter ever—thrown at the Astrodome.
 (Note: The Astros relocated from the Astrodome following the 1999 season to Enron Field.)
-Kile's masterpiece succeeded Mike Scott's no-hit effort on September 25, 1986, as the previous by an Astro, and was succeeded by a six-man effort on June 11, 2003.